DaDevFox/KC_ReskinEngine/Guide.md

 ![Image](https://i.ibb.co/HC15xjB/Mod-Inspector-Data.png)

 To add collections to a mod, open the dropdown labelled 'Collections' and set the size to something more than 0.
 This will open a field for you to drag and drop a collection from somewhere else.
 You can also click the circle with a dot on the right-hand side of the field to search for a collection by name from all the collections currently in the project.

+The interface will show you the comparison of the Tool's version (as '`Editor Version`') and the API's version (as '`API Version`').
+These should match and if they do not or seem to be behind the official version, you can download the latest verseion of the Tool - which should come with the latest version of the API as well baked into it - [here](https://github.com/DaDevFox/KCReskinEngine/tree/master/Unity%20Tool).

 In order to generate your mod you click the `Build` button and it will be written to the output path specified.
 This mod will run if posted to the Steam Workshop and subscribed to or added to the local mod directory, but **only if you also have the [Reskin Engine Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) subscribed**.